AphroDatalyst/AI-Basics2Pro/ML.md

 * With Stochastic Gradient Descent, you'll just look under your feet, decide on the next step based on the terrain immediately around you, and take that step.
 You'll keep doing this until you reach a flat area.

 * With Mini-batch Gradient Descent, you'll use a flashlight to illuminate a small area around you (not just under your feet but not the whole mountain).
 You'll plan your path based on this illuminated area and take several steps before reassessing.

+## Optimization:
+When training machine learning models, particularly neural networks, we try to find the parameters (like weights and biases) that minimize the difference between the predicted and actual outputs.
+This difference is quantified using a loss function (or cost function).
+The goal of optimization is to find parameters that make this loss as small as possible.

+However, the optimization landscape, especially for deep networks, is complex, with many hills, valleys, plateaus, and saddle points.
+Thus, reaching the "global minimum" is a challenging task.
+Here are some challenges associated with optimization in deep learning:

+* Local Minima: Points where the loss is lower than all neighboring points, but higher than the global minimum.
+* Saddle Points: Points where the loss is higher than some neighbors and lower than others.
+They're more common than local minima in high-dimensional spaces.
+* Plateaus: Regions where the loss changes very slowly, leading to slow convergence.

+### Optimization Methods:
+These methods provide different strategies to navigate the optimization landscape.

+* Gradient Descent: The basic form of optimization where parameters are updated in the opposite direction of the gradient of the loss with respect to the parameters.

+* Momentum: Inspired by physics, this method takes into account the previous step's direction to smoothen the updates, which can help overcome small local minima and speed up convergence.

+* Nesterov Accelerated Gradient (NAG): A variation of momentum where the gradient is calculated ahead in the direction of the momentum.

+* Adagrad: Adapts the learning rate individually for each parameter based on historical gradient information.
+It can be great for sparse data.

+* RMSprop: Modifies Adagrad to use a moving average of squared gradients, resolving Adagrad's diminishing learning rates.

+* Adam (Adaptive Moment Estimation): Combines the ideas of Momentum (moving average of past gradients) and RMSprop (moving average of past squared gradients) to adjust the learning rate for each parameter.

+* Adadelta: An extension of Adagrad that tries to reduce its aggressive, monotonically decreasing learning rate.

+* Nadam: Combines the Adam and NAG methods.

+### Important Points:
+Learning Rate: It's a hyperparameter that determines the step size at each iteration.
+A good learning rate is crucial.
+If it's too large, you might overshoot minima; if it's too small, convergence can be slow.

+* Initialization: How you initialize the weights can affect convergence.
+Methods like Xavier and He initialization have been proposed to make optimization smoother.

+* Regularization: Techniques like L1 and L2 regularization, dropout, and early stopping help in preventing overfitting and can also affect optimization.

+* Batch vs Mini-Batch: While using the entire dataset gives the truest direction to move (Batch Gradient Descent), using mini-batches (Mini-Batch Gradient Descent) can introduce beneficial noise and speed up training.

+* Adaptive Learning Rates: Methods like Adagrad, RMSprop, and Adam adjust the learning rate during training, which can lead to faster and more stable convergence.

+* Global vs Local Minima: In high-dimensional spaces like neural networks, local minima are less of an issue than saddle points or plateaus.
+Even if the network converges to a local minimum, it might be good enough.

+* Loss Surface and Visualization: Visualizing the loss landscape can give insights, but remember, real-world models have high-dimensional spaces, making visualization challenging.